OroshiX/bitburner-scripts/README.md

-# BitBurner TypeScript template repo
+# BitBurner scripts in TypeScript

-This is a starter repo for anyone wanting to use TypeScript to play BitBurner!

-The template relies on a number of things that you can probably change to your liking; just be aware you might need to fiddle with settings if you change them.
+This project was started from the template repository [bitBurnerTsProject](https://github.com/Naliwe/bitBurnerTsProject), and now is used to contain my Bitburner scripts.

 # Usage